boazbk/crypto/lec_13_handshake.md

 ## Cryptography's obsession with adjectives.

-As we learn more and more cryptography we see more and more adjectives, every notion seems to have modifiers such as "non malleable", "leakage-resilient", "identity based", "concurrently secure", "adaptive", "non-interactive", etc.. etc... .
+As we learn more and more cryptography we see more and more adjectives, every notion seems to have modifiers such as "non-malleable", "leakage-resilient", "identity based", "concurrently secure", "adaptive", "non-interactive", etc.. etc... .
 Indeed, this motivated a parody web page of an [automatic crypto paper title generator](https://cseweb.ucsd.edu/~mihir/crypto-topic-generator.html).
 Unlike algorithms, where typically there are  straightforward _quantitative_ tradeoffs (e.g., faster is better), in cryptography there are many _qualitative_ ways protocols can vary based on the assumptions they operate under and the notions of security they provide.

 In particular, the following issues arise when considering the task of securely transmitting information between two parties Alice and Bob:

 * **Infrastructure/setup assumptions:** What kind of setup can Alice and Bob rely upon?
 For example in the TLS protocol, typically Alice is a website and Bob is user; Using the infrastructure of certificate authorities, Bob has a trusted way to obtain Alice's _public signature key_, while Alice doesn't know anything about Bob.
 But there are many other variants as well.
 Alice and Bob could share a (low entropy) _password_.
 One of them might have some hardware token, or they might have a secure out of band channel (e.g., text messages) to transmit a short amount of information.
-There are even variants where the parties authenticate by something they _know_, with one recent example being the notion of _witness encryption_ (Garg, Gentry, Sahai, and Waters) where one can encrypt information in a "digital time capsule" to be opened by anyone who, for example, finds a proof of the Reimann hypothesis.
+There are even variants where the parties authenticate by something they _know_, with one recent example being the notion of _witness encryption_ (Garg, Gentry, Sahai, and Waters) where one can encrypt information in a "digital time capsule" to be opened by anyone who, for example, finds a proof of the Riemann hypothesis.

 * **Adversary access:** What kind of attacks do we need to protect against.
 The simplest setting is a _passive_ eavesdropping adversary (often called "Eve") but we sometimes consider an _active person-in-the-middle_ attacks (sometimes called "Mallory").
 We sometimes consider notions of _graceful recovery_.
 For example, if the adversary manages to hack into one of the parties then it can clearly read their communications from that time onwards, but we would want their past communication to be protected (a notion known as _forward secrecy_).
 If we rely on trusted infrastructure such as certificate authorities, we could ask what happens if the adversary breaks into those.
 Sometimes we rely on the security of several entities or secrets, and we want to consider adversaries that control _some_ but not _all_ of them, a notion known as _threshold cryptography_.